alex-rbch/photomosaics/README.md

 This approach makes use of a specially pretrained autoencoder to encode tiles into a dense latent space and decode them as images close to the autoencoder’s original training set.

 # How is this different from pre-prepared tiles?
 There are many great search-based algorithms to create photomosaics.
-They find tiles from a dataset of original tiles based on a certain metric.
+They find tiles from a dataset of original tiles based on a certain similarity metric.
 These algorithms come with an advantage in the form of the perfect quality of tiles.
 You can find a large number of such artworks on the web.
-For example, if you are a fan of British football, on the left you can find a portrait of Bobby Robson made up of 2,000 pictures of Newcastle (with repetitions) by Welsh artist Nathan Wyburn.
+For example, if you are a fan of British football, on the left there is a portrait of Bobby Robson made up of 2,000 pictures of Newcastle (with repetitions) by Welsh artist Nathan Wyburn.
+It contains about 5,000 tiles.
 For comparision, on the right there is a photomosaic of yours truly consisting of about 1,700 MNIST-type tiles.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/42875258/138990510-210716c6-f4f1-431d-826e-5b6306b590a2.jpg" height="250" width="160">